cybermaggedon/hadoop-docker/README.md

-Hadoop container for development purposes.
+Hadoop container, runs single node stand-alone or can be configured into a cluster.
 Runs HDFS and/or Yarn.

 To run:

 ```
   docker run -p 9000:9000 cybermaggedon/hadoop:2.7.3

 ```